 Who can I authorize to use my account?

 Nobody!
 Your MSPMP account is for your use only.
 Do not share your password with anyone, including your office staff and/or spouse.
 To authorize others to access MSPMP on your behalf, delegate accounts are available for this purpose.
 Your chosen delegate should go to our website and click on the “Please register for an account” link to start a delegate application. **NOTE** delegates are linked to their supervisors by their user names.
 Supervisors must approve the delegate for that person to be an approved user.

 Who can make changes to the demographic information on my MSPMP account?

 To protect the integrity of your MSPMP account, only the account owner may make a change to their information.
 When calling the MSPMP, we can only give information to the account holder, not to their office support staff or others.

 Who can register for MSPMP?

 Prescribers, Pharmacists, Law Enforcement Officers, State Licensing Boards, coroners, and drug courts can register for MSPMP.
-A physician can have anyone as a delegate, a Nurse Practitioner must have a registered nurse as a delegate, and a pharmacist may only have a Pharmacy Technician as a delegate.
+A physician can have anyone as a delegate, a Nurse Practitioner must have a registered nurse or a licensed practical nurse (LPN) as a delegate, and a pharmacist may only have a Pharmacy Technician as a delegate.